Eye Diseases

 For bacterial pink eye, it's usually not contagious after 24 hours of proper antibiotic use, but check for remaining discharge.
 Viral cases remain contagious longer.

-Pediatric Cataract Surgery – What Parents Need to Know
+Cataract Lens Types and Cost: What You Need to Know

 Medical Health Zone